septentrio-gnss/SbfMixer/tutorial.md

 You can modify SBF blocks in 2 different ways.
 ### Spoofer
 This block will take SBF blocks from one parser to substitute them with those from another parser.
-To do this, you must specify the name of the parser that will give the parser the values of messages to substitute, here we have an extract from a recording made in Norway with jamming and spoofing tested in real conditions.
+To do this, you must specify the name of the parser that will give the parser the values of messages to substitute.
+You can find somes recorded sbf file in `sbfèfile/`, including a 2min sbf from Norway with jamming and spoofing tested in real conditions.

-The spoofer will start modifying packets as soon as the first block from another parser is received.
+The spoofer will start modifying packets as soon as he received a sbf block with at least 2s of recording from another parser.
 Only SBF blocks will be modified, the value of a block will take the most recent value of the same type block available in the recording.

 ### Packet replacer